julucinho/upador-arquivos/README.md

 - Lambda
 - S3

-The structure of this project os organized separating components per the following types:
+The structure of this project is organized sorting the components by the following types:

 - Architectural drawings
 - AWS Services